 It’s a memorable moment for Levine.
 Not only did his team clinch victory, but this is the last time he will be on the field as a college football coach.
 Fast-forward to nearly a month later.
 Levine finds himself at Chick-fil-A’s offices in Atlanta, sporting a hairnet and learning what it takes to make Waffle Fries.

 He’s practicing for a new game plan: becoming a Chick-fil-A Owner and Operator.

-“One thing I’ve always tried to do is become an expert in anything I do,” Levine said.
-“All during the training, I kept thinking to myself, ‘I’m laying the foundation to become a Chick-fil-A expert.’
+“One thing I always strive for is to become an expert in everything I do,” Levine said.
+“Throughout the training, I kept telling myself, ‘I’m laying the foundation to become a Chick-fil-A expert.’
 Learning something new is exciting to me.
-This entire process has been very exciting.”
+This entire process has been very inspiring.”

-For the last 22 years, Levine’s expertise was rooted in coaching college football.
-During more than two decades of pacing sidelines and working with players from across the country, he coached at several schools, including Auburn University and the University of Louisville.
+For 22 years, Levine’s expertise was rooted in coaching football.
+During more than two decades of pacing sidelines and working with players from across the country, he coached at several schools, including Auburn University and the University of Louisville, as well as the NFL’s Carolina Panthers.
 Seven of those years were spent with the University of Houston, with a three-season stint as the Cougars’ head coach.

 While coaching brought its share of milestones for Levine, it was also the reason he missed out on many of his children’s own milestones.
 When Levine started thinking about the next chapter of his professional life, family played a major role in the decision, along with his other passions: developing young people and giving back to the Houston community.

 So, when the opportunity of owning a Chick-fil-A in Houston presented itself, Levine was quick to act – a trait undoubtedly honed during decades of practice.

 And while it may be difficult for some to draw comparisons between Levine’s current and former professions, he thinks it’s pretty easy to connect the dots.